 Boston Municipal Law Attorneys

 Attorneys at Louison, Costello, Condon & Pfaff, LLP in Boston have unique and extensive experience in representing the interests of municipalities; public employees, including police and teachers; public officials, both municipal and county; public agencies and school boards; and the Commonwealth of Massachusetts.
-Attorney Patrick Costello currently serves as town counsel for the towns of Mashpee, Blackstone, Uxbridge and Billerica, and has been designated assistant town attorney for the town of Marblehead.
+The firm currently serves as town counsel for the towns of Mashpee, Blackstone, Chatham and Foxborough.

 Our law firm's representation in the area of municipal law includes rendering legal opinions to municipal departments and officers and interpreting town bylaws and state statues; defending civil rights, employment, complex and general negligence, property damage, public construction and contract claims; eminent domain and land use; assessment/Appellate Tax Board cases; collection of delinquent real estate taxes; and tax title foreclosure actions.
 We also provide experienced representation in collective bargaining and labor dispute proceedings.